IQSS/dataverse/doc/sphinx-guides/source/qa/testing-approach.md

 1. Download a file.

-## Alternative deployment and testing
+## Alternative Deployment and Testing

 This workflow is fine for a single person testing a PR, one at a time.
 It would be awkward or impossible if there were multiple people wanting to test different PRs at the same time.
 If a developer is testing, they would likely just deploy to their dev environment.
 That might be ok, but is the env is fully configured enough to offer a real-world testing scenario?